paolosalvatori/front-door-apim/README.md

 - The use of a WAF policy at the edge provides API security against DDoS attacks and malicious users.
 - Response caching allows to drammatically improve performance of GET methods.

+If you are searching for a step-by-step sample that makes use of the Azure portal to create resources, look at [Basic walkthrough setup of Azure Front Door with API Management](http://mikaelsand.se/2020/04/basic-walkthru-setup-of-azure-front-door-with-apim/).

 ## Architecture ##

 The following picture shows the architecture and network topology of the sample.